 3.1.4.40 Scanned original documents are acceptable to support the receipt; use and disposition of public funds given the above mentioned controls are in place to ensure their integrity, completeness and accuracy.
-The original imaged source records cannot be destroyed unless the local government has complied with the Secretary of State's Requirements for the Destruction of Non-Archival Paper Records after Imaging "Scanning and Tossing" document.
-This document can be found on the Secretary of State's Records website on the Records Management webpage.
-Alternatively, the original imaged source records may also be destroyed if the local government's application requesting early destruction of records after electronic imaging has been approved by the Secretary of State.
+The original imaged source records cannot be destroyed unless the local government has complied with the Secretary of State's "Requirements for the Destruction of Non-Archival Paper Records after Imaging "Scanning and Tossing" document.
+This document can also be found on the Secretary of State's Records website on the Records Management webpage.
+Alternatively, the original imaged source records after electronic imaging has been approved by the Secretary of State.
 See Chapter 434-663 WAC.